loveaj/loveaj.github.io/README.md

 Commit all staged changes to GitHub
 `git commit -am "commit message"`

+Github uses GitHub Actions to build and deploy. (see repo Settings > Pages)

 Note that the local Jekyll build output in directory `_site` is not under source control, see `.gitignore`.

 GitHub will receive the commit and automatically run a `jekyll build`.
 The static file output is automatically deployed to the GitHub Pages live server farm.